Worship, Life & Witness

-General.
-All of us who associate ourselves with a Quaker meeting are called into ministry.
-We have the right and the responsibility to contribute as we are called, to the meeting for worship, to the decision-making and activity of our local group, to Friends' work and witness in the world, and to being part of a community of faith and fellowship.
+All of us who associate ourselves with a Quaker Meeting are called into ministry.
+We have the right and the responsibility to contribute as we are called and able, to the Meeting for Worship, to the decision-making and activity of our local and wider groups, to Friends' work and witness in the world, and to being part of a community of faith and fellowship.

 2.2.1 The nature of membership

 Application for membership and continuation in membership of the Religious Society of Friends is a declaration by individuals that their experience of Friends and their practices have led them to feel at home, and to accept Friends' way of seeking for the light as appropriate for them.
 It shows a willingness to seek for a life under inner guidance, a wish to be publicly associated with and committed to the Society, and an acceptance of the responsibilities and the disciplines of corporate religious life.

 Acceptance of an application for membership by a Monthly Meeting on behalf of the Society is a recognition of this commitment, and a declaration of welcome and continuing spiritual development and nurturing for the Member.

 See 4.9 for an outline of the process of applying for and being received into membership by a meeting.

 2.2.2 Responsibilities of membership

 - Members are called on to attend Meeting for Worship regularly, not only for their own benefit and as a way of spiritual growth, but also for the contribution their presence makes to the life of the Meeting.